Everything you need to know about BCP

 Our Forest Carbon Offsets are issued after a strict validation and verification process completed by independent audit firms (BCP has used DNV, ESI and SCS in the past) against independent and international standards authority called the Verified Carbon Standard (VCS) and Climate, Community and Biodiversity Alliance (CCBA) Standard.
 VCS is the global leading standard available in the voluntary carbon markets today.
 The Verified Carbon Standard oversees a rigorous audit process before issuing verified Forest Carbon Offsets.
 BCP has chosen to target accreditation under the Community, Conservation and Biodiversity Standard to validate our impacts on conservation and community benefits

 BCP is also a certified B Corp.
 B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
-Of the world’s 2,100 B Corps, BCP was scored 3rd overall globally for our certified social and environmental impacts.
+Of the world’s 2,100 B Corps, BCP is scored 3rd overall globally for our certified social and environmental impacts.

 Your purchase provides new opportunities for communities.
 No longer do they have to choose between protecting their forest or earning a living to feed and educate their families - your purchase empowers them to do both.